SuborbitalPigeon/chapter_image/text/image.md

   0           & 0            & 1 \\
 \end{bmatrix}
 $$
-where $\theta$ is the rotation angle referred to the positive $x$ axis (in radians).
+where $\theta$ is the anti-clockwise rotation angle referred to the positive $x$ axis (in radians).

 <!-- It is common in photography to convert between portrait and landscape orientation of photographs^[Also for the far too often required conversion of vertically phone-captured videos to landscape for display on non-phone devices], this requires a positive or negative rotation of 90°. -->

-It should be noted that this matrix refers to a rotation with a pivot point of the origin point of the image (top-left).
+It should be noted that this matrix refers to a rotation where the pivot point is the origin point of the image (top-left).
 In order to use another pivot point, a translation procedure must also be performed.

 ### Shear